Without a Trace (1983 film): Plot

-The renewed media coverage generated by Philippe's arrest dies down, and Susan faces increased pressure to drop the matter and accept that Alex could be dead.
-Susan's feelings come to a boiling point when a magazine cancels an article she wrote about Alex, and Jocelyn urges her to accept Alex is gone.
-Susan tries to resume a normal routine, although she never loses faith.
-One day, she receives a phone call from a woman in Bridgeport, Connecticut, named Malvina Robbins, who says Alex is living with neighbors.
-Menetti tells Susan he has also heard from Robbins, but Bridgeport police reported that the woman is a crank.
-The investigation is closed and Philippe will go on trial within weeks.
+The renewed media coverage dies down, and Susan faces increased pressure to accept that Alex could be dead.
+One day, she receives a phone call from Malvine Robbins in Bridgeport, Connecticut, who says that Alex is living with neighbors.
+Menetti tells Susan that the Bridgeport police have deemed the woman a crank.
+The investigation is closed, and Philippe faces trial within weeks.

-On a day off, Menetti takes a drive with his son.
-When he sees a highway exit sign for Bridgeport, Connecticut, he decides to check out the lead personally.
-Once he is sure that the lead is false, Menetti hopes to browbeat Robbins from disturbing Selky.
-When Menetti arrives at Robbins' address, he is shocked to see a blue Chevy (in which witnesses had reported seeing Alex) parked in the driveway of the neighboring house.
-Realizing that Robbins was truthful, he calls the Bridgeport police.
-They find Alex alive and unharmed.
+On a day off, Menetti and his young son take a drive.
+Seeing a highway exit sign for Bridgeport, Connecticut, Menetti decides to check out the lead.
+When he arrives at Robbins' address, he is shocked to see a blue Chevy (in which witnesses had reported seeing Alex) parked in the driveway of the neighboring house.
+Realizing that Robbins was truthful, he calls the Bridgeport police, who find Alex alive and unharmed.
 His kidnapper used the boy to care for his disabled sister who lives in the house.

-Menetti drives Alex back to New York with a huge police escort (which grows with each jurisdiction it passes through), and the New York media is tipped off that he has been found, converging on Susan's Brooklyn house.
+Menetti drives Alex back to New York with a huge police escort, and the New York media is tipped off that he has been found, converging on Susan's Brooklyn house.
 Susan returns from grocery shopping in time to see Alex stepping out of Menetti's car.
-In front of delighted bystanders and reporters, mother and child are reunited.
+In front of bystanders and reporters, mother and child are reunited.